furkanvatandas/flutter_prunekit/README.md

 ## Command Reference

-Run `flutter_prunekit --help` to see the full list of options.
+Run `flutter_prunekit unused_code --help` to see the full list of options.
 Highlights:

 | Flag | Purpose | Notes |
 |------|---------|-------|